ragtam/angular-playground/src/app/menu/readme.md

 }
 ```

 Once we have a service, we need to use it in MenuItemComponent.
 Lets go to broadcastMenuClear method, and call clear menu from menu state service.
 We are now dispatching next on the observable, but no one is listening to the messages.
 Lets add a method that will subscribe to the messages.
-We will call it
+We will call it subscribeToClearMenuMessages, and add it to addHandlersForRootElement.

 ```
     constructor(